allenliu70/vpc_flow_logs/README.md

 # vpc_flow_logs
 This program will process VPC flow logs and output stats into a file.

+### Intro.
+I approch this problem by focusing on the simpler and easier scope first, i.e. version 2 only and the default format.
+Once the solution for that simpler scope is established and validated, I then use it as the base to build the more advanced sotlution for the broader problem, i.e. the support for the higher versions and custom formats.
+In general, I appreciate and follow the KISS principle (Keep it simple, stupid) for software design/developmen as well as security.

 ### Updates (Nov.
 10, 2024):
 1. Support for higher versions (>2) and custom format are now implemented.